zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/003_connect_to_database.md

 # Connection Established

-After connected to the database, we can rewrite our application now.
+After it has connected to the database, we can rewrite our application now.

 First we are going to define a baby model.

-You can just put the model definition below the line `const port = 1145`, like...
+You can just put the model definition below the line `const port = 1145`, for example...

 ```js
 // DO NOT COPY THIS LINE